 Don’t try this at home without at least a robust understanding of your data, data-science best practices, and SAP expertise.
 Combining big data with enterprise data is challenging even if the data structures were the same.
 But they’re not.
-SAP HANA is row-based, Hadoop is unstructured, and SQL is column-based.
+SAP HANA is column-based, Hadoop is unstructured, and SQL is column-based.
 These fundamentally different data structures create a number of headaches in getting data to line up for comparison and analysis.

 If your data science team is already overworked like at most companies, you might want to outsource your SAP HANA Vora training and deployment.
 Get an SAP certified team that can recognize how your data scientists and data modelers work, understand what you’re trying to achieve, and then marry those variables into a relatively easy-to-use solution that allows you to access enterprise and big data.